 When examining the effects of mentorship programs, it is important to consider what it is that the program seeks to achieve.
 In other words, reducing a child’s risk of getting involved with drugs, alcohol, or gangs could mean providing these kids with mentors to help them work on getting better grades, mentors to show them the steps to take for certain career fields, or mentors who help them understand the importance of giving back to the community through volunteerism.
 Each of these examples of mentor roles has certain goals: better GPA, greater connection and social network within a career, and larger amounts of service.
 Since mentorship programs may have different goals in mind, it is important to recognize Vitendo4Africa’s goal of bridging the gaps between African immigrants and American-born individuals in understanding how to use, to navigate, and to live in the United States.
 With this mission in mind, the literature helps to guide the research in what has been done before with other mentorship programs.

 As V4A is an organization situated in North County, Saint Louis, there are unfortunately many factors that can place youth at risk.
 In terms of environmental risks, Aschenbrener & Johnson (2017) found that at-risk youth may face poverty, substance abuse, gang activity, teenage pregnancy, dropping out of high school, or a combination of these factors.
 These risks have both short-term and long-term problems associated with the individual’s life.
 “Individual costs [to dropping out of high school] include lower earnings, higher likelihood of unemployment, and greater likelihood of health problems” (Tyler & Lofstrom, 2009).
 These risks can be managed or mitigated by providing youth with mentoring relationships (DuBois et al., 2011).
-DuBouis et al. noted that using mentoring relationships as interventions may come at varying degrees of success.
+DuBois et al. noted that using mentoring relationships as interventions may come at varying degrees of success.
 In other words, programs that show more success hinge on to a significant degree on the selection of the type of mentors and mentees the program wishes to facilitate.
 In addition, successful programs exhibit “care with which mentoring relationships are then established and guided toward activities that are consistent with the goals of the program” (DuBois et al., 2011).
 With respect to results, research shows increased confidence especially when it comes to educational outcomes and achieves (Aschenbrener & Johnson, 2017; Ching et al., 2009).
 Improved academics are the goals of many mentorship programs in order to improve youth life chances later on as well as reduce the possibility of the youth dealing with environmental factors (DuBois et al., 2011; Fernandez-Alcantara, 2015; Tyler & Lofstrom, 2009).
 It is important to note that community-based mentorship programs show more enduring results as school-based programs are inherently linked to the academic calendar, meaning that there are gaps in mentoring when school is out of session (Randolph & Johnson, J. 2008).
 While mentor role-models can emphasize the importance of education to their mentees, sometimes this may not be the programs goal.